czirzow/z-machine/README.md

 shimmers just beyond the cobwebs that hang in front of the elevator doors that are still not fully open.

-Taking a few steps fowrard  to the shiny object, you make out that it is an silver engraved sign that reads:
+Taking a few steps forward  to the shiny object, you make out that it is an silver engraved sign that reads:

 > What you did yesterday can be improved today.